-Under phase 1, a decision can be expected in 30 calendar days from a complete filing.
+Under Phase I, a decision can be expected in 30 calendar days from a complete filing.

-Under phase 2, a decision up to 90 calendar days in addition to the 30-day timetable of phase 1.
-This can further be extended by 60 calendar days for negotiations between the Consumer Protection and Technical Regulatory Authority and the foreign investor.
+Under Phase II, a decision takes up to 90 calendar days in addition to the 30-day timetable of Phase I. This can further be extended by 60 calendar days for negotiations between the Consumer Protection and Technical Regulatory Authority and the foreign investor.